 Formulate an irrigation strategy: Many gardeners cherish the moments of contemplation that handwatering makes possible, but others are too busy for daily watering and prefer to set up automatic irrigation with a timer.
 If you choose to install a sprinkler or drip system, the best time to do it is before planting.

 Think about drainage: Few flowers or vegetables will be happy sitting in a pool of standing water.
 If your garden has low-lying areas where water tends to collect, dig trenches or install French drains to divert that water elsewhere.
+If you don't want the labor and cost that accompany digging and installing water diverters, plant rain gardens in low-lying areas where water tends to collect after rain events.
+Choose plants that can handle the excess water, such as the native (and aptly named) swamp hibiscus (Hibiscus coccineus, USDA zones 5-9).
 Conversely, if part of the garden is on steep terrain, consider terracing the slope to slow down water flow and give the soil time to absorb it.

 Tips to Improve Your Gardening Experience

 A complete garden usually includes a combination of annuals, which last a single season and have to be replanted every year, and perennials, which last for two or more seasons and usually go dormant in the winter.
 You can group annuals together, but you can also plant them near perennials provided that the spacing is sufficient to allow them to grow.
-Each plant has its own spacing requirements, which you'll find listed on the seed packet, and some plants need lots of space, such as squash, although you can reduce it by training them to grow vertically.
+Each plant has its own spacing requirements, which you'll find listed on the seed packet, and some plants need lots of space, such as annual squash (Cucurbita spp.), although you can reduce the spacing requirements by training some plants to grow vertically.

 Consider adding native plants and wildflowers to your garden.
-They require less water than plants imported from other habitats, and they benefit the environment by attracting pollinators, such as bees, which will assist in the propagation of the other vegetables and flowers you plant.
-It's also a good idea to plant a few pest-repellent plants, such as marigolds, chrysanthemums and mint, to minimize the need to use pesticides to keep insects under control.
+They generally require less water than plants imported from other climates, and they benefit the environment by attracting pollinators, such as bees, which will assist in the propagation of the other vegetables and flowers you plant.
+It's also a good idea to plant a few pest-repellent plants, such as marigolds, (Tagetes spp.), hardy chrysanthemums (Chrysanthemum x morifolium, zones 5-9), and mint (Mentha spp.), to minimize the need to use pesticides to keep insects under control.

 Mulching young transplants and emerging seedlings with organic matter is a good practice that serves three purposes.
 Mulch helps keep the roots warm in the early spring, when the air still has a chill in it, and later in the season, when things dry out, it helps retain moisture in the soil.
 Finally, if you use a high-quality, nitrogen-rich material obtained by composting leaves, grass clippings and other yard waste, you might reduce the need for fertilizing or eliminate it altogether.